ROLES: UX Writer & Designer

 INTEGRATING THE FEEDBACK

 I iterated the above again with 5 anonymous designers from a UX community.
-The testers’ feedback was positive this time and I could move on the next step!
+The testers’ feedback was positive this time and I could move on to the next step!

 SKETCHING THE STATIC INTERFACE